aiexpert807567-dotcom/headcount/README.md

 - If you ever add a genuinely new physical location permanently (not just an alias), add it to `CANONICAL_LOCATIONS` in `schema.js` directly so it's there for everyone, not just remembered in one browser.
-- The OCR step (Tesseract) runs entirely in the browser.
-The cleaned-up text is the only thing sent to your Worker — never the image itself.
+- Images are sent to your Worker as-is (base64) for the vision model to read directly — there's no separate in-browser OCR step anymore.
+Text messages, by contrast, are only ever sent to the Worker if the offline parser gets confused; a normal well-formatted message never leaves the browser at all.
 - Accumulated rows live in memory only (cleared on page refresh) — copy them out before closing the tab.
 If you want them to survive a refresh too, that's a small change to persist `accumulatedRows` to `localStorage` the same way aliases already are — say the word if you want that added.